ibnunasir/myinvois-gateway/README.md

 ```

 This `.env` file will be automatically used by `bun run dev`, when running the compiled binary locally (if your application loads it, typically via a library like `dotenv` which Bun might handle implicitly for `process.env`), and by Docker Compose if it's in the same directory.

+### Dynamic Credentials via Headers

+You can specify MyInvois credentials per request by including the following headers:

+- `X-CLIENT-ID`
+- `X-CLIENT-SECRET`

+If these headers are provided, they override the `CLIENT_ID` and `CLIENT_SECRET` values from the environment for that request.
+Both headers must be supplied together.

 ## Document Signing Configuration